Updated December 26, 2022

 Understandably upset, it was not surprising to me to see this, and it didn’t matter if they were snowboarding, skiing, or running.

 Since as high as 1 in 5 pregnancies will spontaneously miscarry, this situation is not uncommon.

 Approximately 10 – 20% of all pregnancies end in a spontaneous miscarriage.
 This number is thought to be higher since many miscarriages are so early and thought to be a heavy period.
 (Source)

 Questions to ask yourself before snowboarding pregnant:

 - Are you in your first, second, or third trimester?

 If you are pregnant and reading this article it is likely that you are in your first trimester.

-Once you are into the second and third trimester, the weight of your pregnancy and the hormonal effects on your joints (below) can throw off your balance.
+Once you are into the second and third trimesters, the weight of your pregnancy and the hormonal effects on your joints can throw you off your balance.